akakist/mtjs/docs/http.md

 ```
 What does the code do?
 It starts a web server, and a stream of random bytes is sent to it using curl.

+## websocket

 WebSocket support is not yet complete, but it will work similarly.
 A stream is set up upon receiving the HTTP header, and subsequent operations work with that stream.

+## streaming

+When a request has `Transfer-Encoding: chunked`, the `request.is_chunked` flag is immediately set.
+In this case, a stream must be assigned to the request to receive the data.
+You can set `mtjs.stream.EventEmitterStream`, and the chunks will arrive in the emitter's callbacks.

+Accordingly, if you use `send` and `write` in the response, it will produce chunked output.
+If you use only `end`, the response will include a `Content-Length` header.